khumph/thesis/thesis-strategy.md

 Attempt at modification:
 <iframe src="https://www.desmos.com/calculator/fq2m2fdqls?embed" width="500px" height="500px" style="border: 1px solid #ccc" frameBorder=0 />

-- [ ] Change the params on mus on survivial? generate from uniform distribution?
+- [ ] Change the params on mus on survival? generate from uniform distribution?

-- [x] [_just remove balance, make actual max for survival_] **make sophisticated way to choose max for ties in "best"** based off of sum of tumor mass and toxicity?
+- [x] [_just remove balance, make actual max for survival_] make more sophisticated way to choose max for ties in "best" based off of sum of tumor mass and toxicity?

 **make a new project that should be more or less identical to paper**?
 - [ ] replicate ERT results in CRT paper